Quantitative weak mixing for random substitution tilings

 \section{Twisted integrals}

 The purpose of this section is to understand the behavior of twisted ergodic integrals along the dense $\mathbb{R}^d$ orbits on a compact tiling space $\Omega$.
-More specifically, given $\mathcal{T}\in\Omega_x$ and $f\in L^2$, recall the twisted ergodic integrals of $f$ by $\lambda$ as the family
+By Proposition \ref{prop:sum} the action is typically uniquely ergodic, and we denote the unique $\mathbb{R}^d$-invariant measure on $\Omega_x$ by $\mu_x$.
+More specifically, given $\mathcal{T}\in\Omega_x$ and $f\in L^2(\mu_x)$, recall the twisted ergodic integrals of $f$ by $\lambda$ as the family